cedric66/cks-exam-scenarios/seccomp-profile/finish.md

 # Congratulations

-You have successfully created and applied a seccomp profile to restrict syscalls for a container in a Kubernetes environment.
+You have successfully created and applied a seccomp profile to audits syscalls for a container in a Kubernetes environment.